jamescherti/easysession.el/README.md

 ## Features

 Key features include:
-- Minimalistic design focused on performance and simplicity, avoiding unnecessary complexity.
+- Minimalist design focused on performance and simplicity, avoiding unnecessary complexity.
 - Quickly switch between sessions while editing without disrupting the frame geometry, enabling you to resume work immediately.
 - Save and load file editing buffers, indirect buffers/clones, dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), the Emacs frames (with or without their position and size).
 - Automatically save sessions by activating the mode with `easysession-save-mode` to ensure that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.